MrNavaStar/R/README.md

 Java reflection is often a treacherous journey filled with sharks and scallywags.
 Let R help you navigate your way through Davy Jones Locker.

 ### O Captain!
 My Captain!
-To Begin your journey, you need to wrap the object you want to plunder (reflect):
+To begin your journey, you need to wrap the object you want to plunder (reflect):
 ```java
 R reflector = R.of(myPoorObject);
 ```

 ### Plunder The Booty!
-With our treasure secured, its time to dig in:
+With our treasure secured, its time to show those landlubbers a real buccaneer:
 ```java
 // To get the value from a field (can be a private or a parent class field)
 reflector.get("someField", Type.class);